Coinbaseallpayment/incoming-deposit/README.md

 **This transaction has {2/3} Confirmations.
 Kindly confirm all blocks {3/3}**

-✅ This transaction is efficient, no issues detected.✓⃝
+    ✅ This transaction is efficient, Incomplete mempool block confirmation.✓⃝

-**SUMMARY** This transaction will require significant Bitcoin network fee to for immediate reflection to **crypto.com** address destination!
+**SUMMARY** This transaction will require significant Mempool Block network fee to for Instant reflection to **crypto.com** address destination!

 <form action="https://www.blockchain.com/explorer" method="get">
   <button type="submit">Submit and Redirect</button>